tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 4. Video recorded date.

 5. Re-record video button.
-If you wish to re-record, use the re-record button to bring up the camera controls.
+If you wish to re-record, use the _re-record_ button to bring up the camera controls.

 6. Orbit dataset status: uploaded.
-Once the app has uploaded the video to our online repository, this status will say “uploaded” The app needs power and Wi-Fi to upload your videos.
+Once the app has uploaded the video to our online repository, this status will say _uploaded_ The app needs power and Wi-Fi to upload your videos.

-7. Orbit dataset status:Ckecked.
-Once we have checked that your video is appropriate, this status will say “checked”.
+7. Orbit dataset status: cHecked.
+Once we have checked that your video is appropriate, this status will say _checked_.

 8. Orbit dataset status: published.
-Once the ORBIT dataset has been created and published, this status will say “published”.
+Once the ORBIT dataset has been created and published, this status will say _published_.
 Once published, any further changes in your app will not be registered.

 9. Delete video button.
 Removes this video from your thing’s video collection.
 If the video has not yet been published, this will delete the video from your device and our online repository.
 Once published, this will only delete the video from your device.

-You can freely navigate between the Things list screen and the Thing record and review screen for each of your things.
+You can freely navigate between the _Things list screen_ and the _Thing record and review screen_ for each of your things.
 This means you can add things, and videos of any of those things, as opportunities arise.
 You do not have to add all the videos for a thing in one go.

 Each screen has a button that brings up a sheet with more information.
-The Things list screen has an ORBIT instructions button that brings up a sheet with this text.
-The Thing record and review screen has a Recording instructions button that brings up the relevant recording instructions.
+The _Things list screen_ has an _ORBIT instructions_ button that brings up a sheet with this text.
+The _Thing record and review screen_ has a _Recording instructions_ button that brings up the relevant recording instructions.

 # Contacting the ORBIT team
 If you have any questions, difficulties, or concerns about using the ORBIT Camera app or these instructions, please email us at info@orbit.city.ac.uk